-This medicine is for infusion into a vein.
-It is given by a health care professional in a hospital or clinic setting.
+This medication is injected into a vein.
+It is given by your care team in a hospital or clinic setting.

-Talk to your pediatrician regarding the use of this medicine in children.
+Talk to your care team about the use of this medication in children.
 Special care may be needed.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.

 It is important not to miss your dose.
 Call your care team if you are unable to keep an appointment.